pnp/proxy-samples/samples/http-cats/README.md

 Version|Date|Comments
 -------|----|--------
+1.1|November 14, 2023|Renamed to Dev Proxy
 1.0|August 10, 2023|Initial release

 ## Minimal path to awesome

 - Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/proxy-samples/tree/main/samples/http-cats) then unzip it)
-- Start Microsoft 365 Developer Proxy specifying the path to one of the config file, eg. `m365proxy --config-file http-cats-config.json`
+- Start Dev Proxy specifying the path to one of the config file, eg. `devproxy --config-file http-cats-config.json`

 ## Features